Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-Table \ref{tab:systemidentifcation} depicts that, in general, the best forecasting performance of the four categories of models on the five datasets is TGPSSMs, followed by GPSSMs with MF algorithms and NMF algorithms, and the worst one is the DSSM.
-These results convincingly illustrates that the proposed TGPSSMs benefit from the flexible function prior and the associated sparse variational learning algorithms.
-We can also observe that the performance of DSSMs whose transition functions are modeled by deep neural networks is not satisfactory, suggesting that the DSSMs are less competitive for small datasets and low data dimensionality.
-This is within our expectation since deep neural networks adopted by DSSMs typically require big data to tune a large number of parameters and thus perform poorly in the low data regime.
-On the contrary, thanks to the unique Bayesian feature of the non-parametric GP model, the resulting GPSSM and TGPSSM are more friendly to small datasets.
+The performance of the four model categories on the five datasets showcased in Table \ref{tab:systemidentifcation}, indicates that, in general, TGPSSMs yield the best prediction results (see Fig.~\ref{fig:sysID_dataset_appx} in Appendix~\ref{appx:more_experimental_results}), followed by GPSSMs with MF and NMF algorithms, while DSSMs display inferior performance.
+These results convincingly illustrate that the proposed TGPSSMs benefit from the flexible function prior and the associated variational learning algorithms, as is the case for TGPSSMs.
+Furthermore, the underwhelming performance of DSSMs, which employ deep neural networks to model transition functions, is unsurprising, given that these networks typically require a large amount of data to train their numerous parameters and thus perform poorly in low-data regimes.
+Conversely, the GPSSMs and TGPSSMs are more suitable for small datasets, owing to the nature of their Bayesian nonparametric GP models.

-The results in Table \ref{tab:systemidentifcation} also show that the TGPSSMs based on RealNVP achieve comparable performance to TGPSSMs based on elementary flow.
-From the perspective of model flexibility, TGPSSMs built by the more advanced RealNVP will be more flexible and more generic to the dynamical system modeling problems, especially when no prior knowledge of the problems can be provided.
-But interestingly, in these five real-world system identification datasets, TGPSSMs based on elementary flow perform fairly well, which demonstrates that GP plus simple flow transformations can construct a flexible TGP prior to meet the requirements of the complex dynamical system learning and inference.
+The results in Table \ref{tab:systemidentifcation} also show that the TGPSSMs based on RealNVP achieve comparable performance to the TGPSSMs based on elementary flow compositions.
+From the perspective of model flexibility, TGPSSMs built with the more advanced RealNVP flow are more flexible and more generic to dynamical system modeling problems, particularly when no model prior knowledge can be provided.
+Interestingly, however, the TGPSSMs based on elementary flow compositions perform fairly well on the five real-world system identification datasets, suggesting that a GP combined with simple flow transformations can construct a flexible TGP prior that satisfies the requirements of complex dynamic system learning and inference.